 2) Death certificate data are released for scientific studies and statistical surveys

 In order to receive data, a licence to use statistical data must be applied for from Statistics Finland.
-The death certificates of persons who have died over 50 years ago are archived in the National Archive that is responsible for information service related to them.
+The death certificates of persons who have died in the years 1936-1965 are archived in the National Archive that is responsible for information service related to them.

 The filled in application for a licence to use statistical data is sent to Statistics Finland’s Registrar’s Office (address: Statistics Finland, Registrar's Office, FI-00022 Statistics Finland or email: firstname.lastname@example.org).
 With the application, the customer can request cause of death data and/or copies of death certificates.
 The application for licence must include a short research plan, a register description, the names of the people responsible for the research and the pledges of secrecy of the people that process the data.